| Remember: These dogs are a Commitment for Life.

 and many others for your peace of mind on travel and basic insurance .

 Prospective Buyer Information:

 References: (must have 2)

-1. Do you own or rent your home?
+1. Do you own, rent or lease your dwelling?
 How many years?

-2. If you rent, you must provide a letter from the landlord allowing you to have a dog in your home.
+2. If you rent or lease, you must provide a notarized letter from the landlord allowing you to have a dog in your dwelling.

 3. Who will be the primary caretaker of this dog?

 4. Are your family members in agreement to take this dog into your home?

 5. Name & address of your current or former veterinarian.
 How many years have you used this veterinarian for animal

 6. Do you have any dogs, cats, horses or any other animals in your home now?
 How many of each animal and age.
 Are